List of As Told by Ginger characters: Officer Killgallen

 Miranda's father is a police officer.
 Miranda used this to her advantage when, in Ginger the Juvey, she convinced Ginger to steal a sign outside of a bank to give as a gift to Courtney, and then called her father to report the robbery.
 In Summer of Camp Caprice, he runs a military camp where Miranda and Darren are students.

 Miranda's mother

-It is not clear if Miranda's mother is still alive or currently (if ever) married to her father, as she has never been shown or even mentioned.
+It is not clear if Miranda's mother is still alive or currently (if ever) married to her father, or previously married to him and later got divorced, as she has never been shown or even mentioned in the series.
 When Macie asks Miranda if she had ever said anything nice to her mom and dad (in Trouble in Gal Pal Land), Miranda doesn't act surprised by the question.
-Also, Miranda refers to 'her parents' in Ginger's Solo, so it can be assumed Miranda's mother is alive and well.
+Also, Miranda refers to 'her parents' in Ginger's Solo, so it can be assumed Miranda's mother is actually still alive and well, and possibly just got divorced from her father.